RenarsS/React-Carousel-w-Classes-v1/README.md

 # React-Carousel-w-Classes-v1

->This React Carousel was made using classes and supports:
+This React Carousel was made using classes and supports:

->> All types of HTML content
+> - All types of HTML content
->> Swipes
+> - Swipes
->> Going to selected slide
+> - Going to selected slide
->> Multiple slides at the same time
+> - Multiple slides at the same time

 ## React Carousel component app setup: